httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

     related information in the link indicated by the Link header field value with the "example-other-info" link relation type.

+## Specifying Client Behaviours {#clients}

+HTTP does not mandate some behaviours that have nevertheless become very common; if these are not explicitly specified by applications using HTTP, there may be confusing or interoperability problems.
+This section lists common examples of this, and recommends default handling for them.

+* Redirect handling - applications using HTTP SHOULD specify that 3xx redirect status codes be followed automatically.
+See {{!RFC7231}}, Section 6.4.
+* Redirect methods - applications using HTTP SHOULD specify that 301 and 302 redirect status codes rewrite the POST method to GET.
+See {{!RFC7231}}, Section 6.4.
+* Cookies - Applications using HTTP MUST explicitly reference the Cookie specification {{?RFC6265}} if they are required.
+* Certificates - Applications using HTTP MUST specify that TLS certificates are to be checked according to {{!RFC2818}} when HTTPS is used.

+In general, applications using HTTP SHOULD align their usage as closely as possible with Web browsers, to avoid interoperability issues when they are used.
+See {{browser}}.

 ## HTTP URLs